 Complications of Ear Infections

-Complications from ear infections are rare, but they can arise.
-Some problems that can occur include: Trouble hearing.
-Hearing problems are usually mild to moderate and are usually temporary.
+Complications from ear infections are rare.
+But some problems that can occur include: Trouble hearing.
+Hearing problems are usually temporary and mild to moderate.
 Long-lasting hearing loss is rare.
-But some children may...
+But some children may have problems learning to talk and understand speech if they have repeat ear infections.
+Rupture of...

 Tympanocentesis for Ear Infections